-Her work is inspired by storytelling modules, art history, psychology, nature, and personal histories with grief and transformation.
-The idea of the malleable self, whether painted through depictions of friends, still lifes, visual poetry, safe spaces, and inner worlds, is a recurring theme in her work that allows her to reinterpret and question the world(s) she inhabits.
-Sáenz received her BFA from Pacific Northwest College of Art, Portland, OR (2018).
-She is part of Maracuya Con Leche alongside Laura Camila Medina, where together they have participated in residence at the Independent Publishing Resource Center (2020) and Caldera Arts (2022).
-She has also participated in residence with Living School of Art (2020), and most recently at Pocoapoco in Oaxaca, MX (2024).
+Sáenz's multidisciplinary practice spans drawing, painting, printmaking, and digital tools to connect themes of love, identity, language, and self-determination through process and material.
+She is inspired by storytelling modules, art history, psychology, nature, and personal histories with grief and transformation.
+The idea of the malleable self, whether painted through depictions of friends, still lifes, visual poetry, safe spaces, and internal landscapes, is a recurring theme in her work that allows her to reinterpret and question the world(s) she inhabits.

 Give Me One Last Chorus